 Achiral objects or molecules possess a plane of symmetry that can divide the molecule into two identical halves.
 Chiral objects or molecules do not possess a plane of symmetry that can divide the molecule into two identical halves.
-The chirality is also known as dissymetry.
+The chirality is also known as dissymetry while achirality is also known as symmetry.